asaugat04/Mood-Melody/README.md

-# Mood Melody - An Emotion based music reccomendation App
+# Mood Melody  (An Emotion based music reccomendation App)

-CNN model to reccomend music based on user facial emotion using FER 2013 dataset and Spotipy api
+A CNN model to reccomend music based on the user facial emotion made using FER 2013 dataset and Spotipy api